snkzt/trie-prefix-matcher/README.md

 ### Implications
 - Trie uses Map<Character, TrieNode> to efficiently handle the 62-character alphanumeric space.
 - The structure is mutable during construction, but functionally immutable once built — ensuring thread-safe, read-only lookups.
-- No special handling or Unicode normalization is required.
+- No special handling or Unicode normalisation is required.

-### Memory Optimization Note
+### Memory Optimisation Note
 For known alphanumeric character sets, a more memory-efficient implementation could store child nodes in a compact array of size 62 instead of a HashMap.
 However, for the current dataset (~264k prefixes), using a HashMap is sufficient and provides a good balance of readability, maintainability and performance.

 ### Extending for more character types
 If prefixes or inputs include punctuation, Unicode, or spaces:
 1. No code change is strictly required (Java `char` supports Unicode).
-2. For large Unicode sets, consider the following:
+2. For large or highly varied Unicode sets, consider normalising inputs with `java.text.Normalizer` or other pre-processing steps, and ensure the data structure (e.g., switching to `TreeMap`) still meets your ordering or performance needs.
-   - Using `TreeMap<Character, Node>` for ordered traversal.
-   - Adding normalization (e.g. `Normalizer` for UTF-8).
-   - Preprocessing input (e.g., using Normalizer for UTF-8) to reduce character diversity.
 3. For extremely multilingual datasets, review performance (larger branching factor).
 The current PrefixTrie is fully optimised for alphanumeric datasets but can be easily adapted for wider character sets if needed.
 4. The prefix list is loaded from the classpath resource `sample_prefixes.txt` (located in `src/main/resources/` at build time).
 Both inputs and prefixes are loaded from classpath resources, which works both in development and when running from a JAR.
 They could be made configurable using environment variables or system properties in a production deployment.